🌺

 Kailua

-Best for North Shore surf-and-plant-based culture
+Best for Maui North Shore surf-and-plant-based cafe culture

 Paia

-Maui's North Shore surf town has a distinctive health food and whole-food café scene drawing on the windsurfing and outdoor community.
+Maui's North Shore surf town has a distinctive health food and whole-food cafe scene drawing on the windsurfing and outdoor community.

-Best for South Maui plant-based dining options
+Best for South Maui plant-based dining close to resort areas

 Kihei

-Best for farmers market access and local plant-forward dining
+Best for farmers market access and local plant-forward dining on the Big Island

 Hilo

-Big Island's east coast town has an excellent farmers market and a handful of independently operated vegan and vegan-friendly cafés.
+Big Island's east coast town has an excellent farmers market and a handful of independently operated vegan and vegan-friendly cafes.

 Best for dedicated vegan dining on the Big Island's west coast